Glyndŵr's Way

 Glyndŵr's Way (Llwybr Glyndŵr) is a long-distance footpath in mid-Wales.
-It runs for 135 mi in an extended loop through Powys between Knighton and Welshpool, and anchored on Machynlleth to the west.
+It is designated as a National Trail and runs for 135 mi in an extended loop through Powys between Knighton and Welshpool, and anchored on Machynlleth to the west.

 History

 Its name derives from the early-15th-century Welsh prince and folk hero Owain Glyndŵr, whose parliament sat in Machynlleth in 1404.
 Glyndŵr's Way was granted National Trail status in 2000 to mark the beginning of the third millennium and the 600th anniversary of an ill-fated but long-running and culturally significant rebellion in 1400.

 Route

 The footpath officially begins in Knighton, on the English border, where it links with Offa's Dyke Path.
 Running in roughly a horseshoe shape, it passes small market towns such as Llanidloes and quiet villages including Abbeycwmhir and Llanbadarn Fynydd, traversing central mid-Wales to Machynlleth near the Dyfi estuary and returning across Wales via Llanbrynmair, Llangadfan and Lake Vyrnwy and the valley of the River Vyrnwy to Welshpool 4 mi from the Wales–England border.

 The route passes nationally important Welsh natural habitats such as sessile oak woodlands, upland mire and heath, and ancient hedgerows.
 The area from Staylittle to Aberhosan is noted for its heather moorlands.